 Agents aren’t always motivated

-Redfin agents get paid a salary instead of commission, which means some of them might not work as hard to sell your home.
+Redfin agents get paid a salary instead of commission, meaning some might not work as hard to sell your home.
 A realtor who depends on commission has a much bigger incentive to help you quickly complete your transaction and sell for the best price.

 As this customer said: